7 facts about Matias de Arteaga

 He made engravings after various works by Valdés and Francisco Herrera the Younger, and one of St. Dominick after a drawing by Alonso Cano; also a St. Ferdinand by Murillo, for La Torre Farfan’s account of the Seville festival in honour of St. Ferdinand; for which he likewise engraved views of the Giralda tower of Seville, and of the interior and exterior of cathedral.
 He in addition to executed a series of fifty-eight plates for the History of St. Juan de la Cruz, the first barefooted Carmelite.
 He engraved a plate of the arms of the intimates of Arze for a sticker album dedicated to a believer of the house, in 1695.
 His works are usually signed later his make known in full, or in an edited form.
 He died at Seville in 1704.

-See also 5 facts about Leopold Graf von Kalckreuth
+See also 11 facts about James Kelly

 What do you think of the works of Matias de Arteaga?